al-pi314/BirdWatcher/README.md

 ## Bird Watcher

-Proof of concept project on automatic bird species detection using AI deep learning.
+Proof of concept project on automatic bird species detection and recognition using AI deep learning.

 ## Required libaries